Dcalligy/Express-Server-For-React/README.md

 # Express Sever for React

-The plan is to build a website using the React framework with an Express server for the backend with Node.js.
+The plan is to build a website using the React framework with an Express server for the backend with Node.js. run ```node server.js``` to start the Express server.
+The server backend is running on port 5000 ```http://localhost:5000/express_backend```.

 ## Next Steps (Current TODO list)
 * Build the website
-    ⋅⋅1.
-Simple website with home page, about us, contact form.
+    1. Simple website with home page, about us, contact form.
-    ⋅⋅2.
-Set up backend to send form data to a database (Not sure which DB...maybe MongoDB) ⋅⋅3.
-Make the sight look pretty.
+    2. Set up backend to send form data to a database (Not sure which DB...maybe MongoDB)
+    3. Make the sight look pretty.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).